-DECREASE IN CARBON EMISSIONS
+DECREASE IN CARBON EMISSIONS from 2014 levels by 2040

-Reducing carbon emissions is the most important strategy for mitigating climate change, and this specific goal was first identified in the Climate Forward Plan.
+Reducing carbon emissions is the most important strategy for mitigating climate change, and the 80% goal was first identified in the Climate Forward Plan.
 Related indicators include the percent of buildings' energy use from sustainable sources and the share of buildings with solar panels.